 There’s no one best treatment for the management of Crohn’s disease, but the experienced team at Capitol Gastro works closely with you to devise a plan that helps you manage your symptoms and reduce risks of a flare-up.
 Your treatment plan may include:

 - Nutritional supplements

 Your specialist may also suggest you make modifications to your diet and avoid foods that may irritate your digestive system, such as dairy and fatty foods, depending on the site of your inflammation.

 Crohn’s disease is a chronic health condition, but with the right treatment, you can significantly minimize flare-ups.
-For expert care of your inflammatory bowel disease, call Capitol Gastro today or request an appointment online.
+For expert care of your inflammatory bowel disease, call Capitol Gastro today.